 Fun Fact: In 2009, Skittles changed their recipe so that there is no gelatin in them, making them vegan-friendly.

 These candies come in a box that contains two separate compartments, each compartment holding a different flavor.
 You can enjoy each flavor separately or mix them together for an explosion of flavor!
-When you put Nerds candy into your mouth, they taste sour at first and gradually become sweet for the ultimate sweet and sour experience.
+When you put Nerds candy into your mouth, they taste sour at first and gradually becomes sweet for the ultimate sweet-and-sour experience.

 Flavors: Original flavors were Cherry/Orange and Strawberry/Grape.
 These have expanded to include Wildberry/Peach, Sour-Lightning Lemon/Amped Apple, Totally Tropical Punch/Road Rash Raspberry, and Wild Cherry/Watermelon.

 Fun Fact: The candy’s name is rumored to be a reference to the Dr. Seuss Book If I Ran the Zoo.
 In that book, the narrator collects creatures called “nerds” for his zoo.

 By and large, chewy fruit candy options seem to be more popular than hard fruit candy options, so here are some of the most popular chewy fruit candies.